JanuarioJVBarros/yahoo_finance_scraper/README.md

 # yahoo_finance_scraper

-# INTRINSIC VALUE
+## INTRINSIC VALUE

+### Intrinsic Value of a Stock: Understanding the DCF Model

-The intrinsic value of a stock is an estimate of its true worth, based on fundamental analysis rather than market price fluctuations.
-There are several ways to calculate intrinsic value, but one of the most common methods is the Discounted Cash Flow (DCF) Model.
+The intrinsic value of a stock represents its true worth based on fundamental analysis, rather than market price fluctuations.
+One of the most widely used methods to determine intrinsic value is the Discounted Cash Flow (DCF) Model.

-Formula for Intrinsic Value using DCF Model:
+Formula for Intrinsic Value Using the DCF Model
-𝐼𝑉 = (∑𝐶𝐹𝑡 / ((1+𝑟)𝑡)) + (𝑇𝑉/(1+𝑟))
-​
+$$𝐼𝑉=∑𝐶𝐹𝑡(1+𝑟)𝑡+𝑇𝑉(1+𝑟)𝑛$$

 where:

 IV = Intrinsic Value

-CFt= Expected future cash flows in year r = Discount rate (usually Weighted Average Cost of Capital, WACC) t = Time period (years)
-TV = Terminal Value (estimated value beyond the forecast period) 𝑇𝑉 = (𝐹𝐶𝐹𝑛×(1+𝑔)) / (𝑟−𝑔)
-n = Number of years in the forecast period

-Steps to Calculate Intrinsic Value:
-Estimate Future Cash Flows – Use past financial data to project future free cash flows (FCF).

-Determine the Discount Rate (r) – Typically the company's Weighted Average Cost of Capital (WACC).

-Calculate the Present Value (PV) of Cash Flows – Discount each year's expected cash flow to the present.
-​
-where
-g is the growth rate of cash flows beyond the forecast period.
-Sum the Present Values – Add up the present values of all cash flows plus the present value of the terminal value.

-Example Calculation:
-Let’s assume:

-Projected Free Cash Flow for the next 3 years: $100M, $120M, $140M

-Discount rate (r) = 10%

-Growth rate (g) = 4%

-After calculating, the Intrinsic Value is obtained.

-# ROE
-Understanding ROE
-Formula:

-𝑅
-𝑂
-𝐸
-=
-Net Income
-Shareholder’s Equity
-ROE=
-Shareholder’s Equity
-Net Income
-​

-Ideal ROE: Buffett prefers companies with consistent ROE above 15% over at least 10 years.

-Why it Matters: A high ROE indicates a company is efficiently generating profits using its equity.

-# Debt-to-Equity Ratio
-Understanding Debt-to-Equity Ratio
-Formula:

-Debt-to-Equity
-=
-Total Debt
-Stockholders Equity
-Debt-to-Equity=
-Stockholders Equity
-Total Debt
-​

-Ideal Range: Buffett prefers companies with low or manageable debt, typically a Debt-to-Equity ratio below 0.5 (or 50%).

-Why It Matters:

-High debt can make a company vulnerable in economic downturns.

-A low ratio indicates financial stability and lower risk.
+𝐶𝐹𝑡= Expected future cash flow in year r = Discount rate (typically the Weighted Average Cost of Capital (WACC)) t = Time period (years)
+TV = Terminal Value (estimated value of cash flows beyond the forecast period)

+The Terminal Value (TV) is calculated using the Gordon Growth Model:

+$$𝑇𝑉=𝐹𝐶𝐹𝑛×(1+𝑔)𝑟−𝑔$$

+where:

+𝐹𝐶𝐹𝑛 = Free Cash Flow in the final forecasted year g = Growth rate of cash flows beyond the forecast period r = Discount rate n = Number of forecasted years

+### Steps to Calculate Intrinsic Value
+Estimate Future Cash Flows – Analyze past financial data to project future Free Cash Flows (FCF).

+Determine the Discount Rate (r) – Typically the company’s Weighted Average Cost of Capital (WACC) is used.

+Calculate the Present Value (PV) of Cash Flows – Discount each year's expected cash flow to its present value.

+Calculate the Terminal Value (TV) – Estimate the business's value beyond the forecast period using the Gordon Growth Model.

+Sum the Present Values – Add up the present values of all discounted cash flows plus the present value of the terminal value.

+Determine Intrinsic Value Per Share – Divide the total intrinsic value by the number of outstanding shares:

+𝐼𝑉per share = 𝐼𝑉 / Outstanding Shares

+## ROE
+### Return on Equity (ROE) Calculation
+ROE (Return on Equity) is a key metric Warren Buffett uses to evaluate a company's profitability and efficiency in generating returns for shareholders.

+$$𝑅𝑂𝐸 = (Net Income / Shareholders’ Equity) × 100$$

+where:

+Net Income = Company's profit after expenses and taxes Shareholders' Equity = Total assets minus total liabilities

+Buffett's Criteria for a "Good" ROE
+✅ ROE consistently above 15% for at least 10 years
+✅ A steady or increasing trend (shows strong management and profitability) ✅ Avoid companies with declining or erratic ROE

+## D/E
+### Debt-to-Equity Ratio
+The Debt-to-Equity Ratio measures a company's financial leverage and how much debt it uses to finance its operations compared to shareholders' equity.

+$$𝐷/𝐸 = Total Debt / Shareholders’ Equity$$

+where:

+Total Debt = Short-term debt + Long-term debt Shareholders' Equity = Total assets minus total liabilities

+Buffett's Criteria for a "Good" Debt-to-Equity Ratio
+✅ D/E < 0.5 → Safe Investment (Company relies more on equity than debt)
+⚠️ D/E between 0.5 - 1.0 → Moderate Risk (Debt is manageable but needs monitoring)
+❌ D/E > 1.0 → Risky, High Debt (Company is highly leveraged, a red flag for Buffett)

 # Profit Margins